aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/25_CreateCFCoderDistro.md

 done
 ```

-{{% notice tip %}}
-CloudFront deployment typically takes 10-15 minutes.
-You can continue with other tasks and return to check the status periodically.
+::alert[CloudFront deployment typically takes 10-15 minutes.
+You can continue with other tasks and return to check the status periodically.]{type="info"}
-{{% /notice %}}

 #### Step 4: Test CloudFront Distribution